 Stretching from Yaquina Head to the headlands of Otter Rock, the park's sandy beach is accessible via a well-known walkway that runs under the highway.
 If your pooch does well under voice control, you may unclip their leash and let them romp unfettered among the ocean waves.
 You and your pup will likely see surfers out in the ocean on the northern end of the beach, while the southern side is more frequented by people looking for fossils.

 Just a stone's throw from the beach is the campground, nestled in a forest between Cape Foulweather and Yaquina Head.
 The expansive campground contains full hookup sites, some of which are equipped with cable TV; electrical, tent, and hiker/biker sites; seasonal group camping areas; yurts; and a yurt meeting hall.
+While there are no fees for the day use areas, campsites and yurts range from $8 to $78 per night.
 Good news for pampered pooches: 10 of the 21 yurts welcome pets for an additional fee.

 Enjoy some R&R on the Oregon Coast with your pooch at the Beverly Beach State Park!